drupalprojects/memcache/README.txt

 In the above example, the 'something_unique' prefix will be used for all bins except for the 'cache_page' bin which will use the 'something_else_unique' prefix.
-Not that if using a keyed array for specifying prefix, you must specify the 'default' prefix.
+Note that if using a keyed array for specifying prefix, you must specify the 'default' prefix.

 It is also possible to specify multiple prefixes per bin.
 Only the first prefix